slub/slub_entityfacts/Documentation/User/Index.rst

 plugin on your page.
 You can now edit and configure the plugin in the backend.

 To show any data in the frontend you need a GND ID of your desired entity.
-You may show only on entity in one plugin.
+You may show only one entity in one plugin.

 There are several properties available to be selected.
 The order of the values/items in the frontend will be the same as configured in the backend flexform.